NAYAMAAAAT/Book-store/README.md

 * **Book Reviews:** Allows users to write and view reviews for books.

-* **Responsive Design:** Ensures the platform is accessible and user-friendly on various devices.
+* **Responsive Design:** Ensures the platform is accessible and user-friendly on various devices..

 **Future Enhancements:**